Spit-Up Colors- When To Worry? | Vital Baby Signs

 What do different spit-up colors mean and when to worry?

-Spit-up colors can indicate various health conditions.
-Clear or milky spit-up is usually normal, while yellow, green, or bloody spit-up may signal infections or blockages.
-If unusual colors persist, it’s important to seek medical advice promptly.
+Spit-up colors can indicate different situations.
+Clear or milky spit-up is usually normal, while green or bloody spit-up is more concerning.
+Yellow spit-up can be less specific, but if it keeps happening or comes with other symptoms, it’s important to seek medical advice promptly.

 When should yellow spit-up in babies be a concern?